-Floors including sub-floors Repair category: 1 Notes: Flooring is generally level and firm to the tread with the exception of some areas which were noted to be loose and noisy under bodyweight.
-Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+Floors including sub-floors Repair category: 1 Notes: Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
 No access to the sub-floor chamber was possible at the time of our visit to the property.
 It will, however be appreciated that as this area was not inspected no guarantees can be provided in this regard.